 The developing brain is susceptible to permanent damage by exposure to heavy metals.
 Lead and mercury are the two most common heavy metal toxins.
 Apart from these, polychlorinated biphenyls have been reported to impair development at the level of exposure that is being experienced by most of us.

 These heavy metals are found in most of our routine consumables like dental fillings, children’s vaccines, paints, bleached flour, processed food and even in the drinking water!
-It is important to know about the products that contain these heavy metals and an effort should be made to eliminate these to a large extent, if not completely, form our lives.
+It is important to know about the products that contain these heavy metals, and an effort should be made to eliminate these to a large extent, if not completely, from our lives.